rmera/gomd/README.md

 	./gomd fixgmx pdbname
 ```

-* Super Superimposes the whole trajectory to the reference structure considering the atoms in selection to calculate the superposition.
+* Super: Superimposes the whole trajectory to the reference structure considering the atoms in selection to calculate the superposition.
 In order to employ the LOVO procedure, instead of defining a selection, use the *-lovo* option (see below).

 ```
 	./gomd super pdbname xtcname "selection"
 ```

 * Average: Prints the average structure over the trajectory